Internet-of-People/iop-core/README.md

 https://iop.global

-**RELEASE NOTE v6.2.2**
+**RELEASE NOTE v6.2.3**
 -----------------------

-The IoP Blockchain client version *6.2.2* is now available
+The IoP Blockchain client version *6.2.3* is now available

 Fixes
 =====
-Fixed a bug in the update check routine
+Fixed bug that causes nodes to crash if a new block contains duplicate inputs (recently discovered in bitcoin core) Fixed segregation fault on running iop-qt with startup arguments that cause the program to exit before the Qt backend is initialized.
-Fixed some faulty icon rendering
+Fixed strange behavior of the IOP buy dialog.
+Input field will now change color if input is out of range instead of rejecting input.

 Known Issues
 ============
 Toolbar icons still render imperfectly
-Scaling on Linux is broken.
+Scaling on Linux and Windows is still broken.
 To work around it, start the program with `QT_SCALE_FACTOR=2 iop-qt` or equivalently.
 We received feedback about some possible UI improvements.
 Stay tuned!

 **RELEASE NOTE v6.2.0**
 -----------------------
 We are proud to announce a complete redesign of the IoP Core wallet.
 You can now buy IOP directly from inside the wallet software thanks to our collaboration with Indacoin.